“Schools have a duty of care to protect children and prevent them from harm, and act with a sense of urgency if a child is at risk of harm.”

 Preventing child abuse takes leadership, commitment, and courage.
 It means prioritising the safety and wellbeing of children by putting their rights and needs at the centre of your school’s mission.
 This is why child protection and safeguarding continue to be a strategic priority for AISA and why we will always offer a variety of ways in which your school can develop your capacity to keep children safe.

-Webinars offer schools an easy way to access current leading practice in child protection and safeguarding.
-This semester AISA is hosting a number of webinars to build the skills and knowledge of your child protection and wellbeing teams.
-Click here for further details.
+Webinars offer schools an easy way to access current leading practices in child protection and safeguarding.
+Each semester, AISA hosts a number of webinars to build the skills and knowledge of your child protection and wellbeing teams.

 Leading your school’s child protection programme can feel overwhelming, particularly if you are new to the role or the AISA region.
 To reduce your sense of isolation, AISA has put in place several ways for you to connect with other child protection advocates in the region.
 These groups are designed to offer support, guidance, and encouragement as you lead your school’s efforts to keep children safe.Join Our Child Protection Discussion Forum